emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 </manifest>
 ```

 Time to actually migrate the tables.
 We will start by getting a instance of the `Sprinkles` singleton.
-We can then create our migration adding both out models to this migration and than adding the migration to the sprinkles object.
+We can then create our migration adding both our models to this migration and than adding the migration to the sprinkles object.
 This is the most basic of migrations but all we need for this example.
 Sprinkles allowes you to do all the regular migrations through easy methods and also allowes for raw sql migrations when doing more complex migrations.
 It is important to not change or remove a migration once an app has gone into production, otherwise sprinkles won't know which version of the database to update from/to.
 ```java
 public class MyApplication extends Application {